dbtreasure/zig-bpe/README.md

 The `basic_tokenizer.zig` file provides the core implementation of the tokenizer.
 Key features include:

 1. **Modular Structure**: The code is organized into a `BasicTokenizer` struct, encapsulating all tokenization-related functionality.
 2. **Memory Management**: Uses Zig's allocator interface for efficient memory management.
 3. **UTF-8 Handling**: The implementation handles UTF-8 encoded text, supporting a wide range of input data.
 4. **Vocabulary Management**: Includes methods for creating and managing the tokenizer's vocabulary.
 5. **Flexible Token Type**: Uses appropriate types for tokens, allowing for customizable vocabulary sizes.
 6. **Error Handling**: Implements error handling throughout the tokenization process.
 7. **Training Functionality**: Includes a `train` method to learn from input text.
+8. **Encoding and Decoding**: Provides methods to encode text into tokens and decode tokens back into text.

-8. **Clear API**: Offers a clear and easy-to-use API for tokenization and training.
+9. **Clear API**: Offers a clear and easy-to-use API for tokenization, training, and serialization.

-This implementation provides a foundation for text tokenization, suitable for various applications and input data types.
+## Serialization and Deserialization

+The tokenizer supports serializing and deserializing merge operations, allowing you to save and load the trained model.